SIMPLE INTRODUCTION TO TAIJI BOXING

 Now that Xu Zhiyi has completed this book and is about to send it to the publishers, he has asked me, as I have also practiced Taiji Boxing, to find some words to introduce it.
 So I will steal a line I have read in the Book of Poems [poem 198]: “They are without fists, without courage.”
-And another from the Books of Later Han, Bio of Huang Fusong [actually from Romance of the Later Han, chapter 61]: “Even a boy can devote himself to boxing.”
+And another from the Books of [Later] Han, bio of Huangfu Song: “Even a boy can devote himself to boxing.”
 Such quotes as these were the harbingers of the boxing arts.
 In the Bibliographical Records of the Books of Han, there is listed “six chapters on barehand fighting”.
 From traditions of military skill, we have inherited the boxing arts, but unfortunately there is a lack of books on the subject.
 In recent times, foreigners have written a huge number of physical education books concerning boxing studies, and our own nation’s boxing arts should not go without analysis.

 Xu Zhiyi has practiced Taiji Boxing for more than ten years, his skill is very deep, and he has amassed a great deal of knowledge with which he has personally taught many students.
 Apart from texts such as Wang Zongyue’s Taiji Boxing Classic and Huang Baijia’s Boxing Methods of the Internal School, there are very few authors, and so it is not easy for students to delve into it.
 Because of this, Xu has very generously decided to make a book to provide for students.
 Students who have already received personal instruction from noteworthy teachers can then also use the book as a teacher and thus get twice the result for half the effort, which I can attest to.
 That being the case, Xu’s benefitting of students in this way could never be considered something insignificant.